 Your airline is obligated to get you on the next available flight to your destination.

-Or, if that doesn’t work for you, ask them to refund your flight and put you on a return flight to your original destination instead.
+Or, if that doesn’t work for you, ask them to refund your flight and put you on a return flight to your original point of departure instead.

 4) Ask if the airline will cover your meals and refreshments